bummbummgarage/bummbummgarage.github.io/projects/one-module-per-month/index.md

 3. **Compact module design** – I don't want to break or change my case.
 I need modules with as much functionality as possible in a limited space.

 ## Roadmap (Modules)

+First things first.
+The types of modules are fixed and by time this roadmap will be filled with more details 🌱

 | Month      | Module                                                       |
 | ---------- | ------------------------------------------------------------ |